More about Psychotherapy, Body Psychotherapy and Counselling

 What is the difference between Counselling and Psychotherapy?

 Most problems can be helped through seeing a counsellor.
 This includes issues you face surrounding anxiety, stress, depression, bereavement, work, finance, family and/or relationship difficulties, for example, if you are going through a separation or divorce.
-Counselling can also provide you with support with other issues such as adjusting to a new culture, dealing with dilemmas, making difficult decisions or choices.
+Counselling can also provide you with support with other issues such as adjusting to a new culture, job, dealing with dilemmas, making difficult decisions or choices.
 It is also useful for major life changes such as depression, this can be experienced after giving birth, which is commonly known as pre-natal depression or when confronted with change that is not welcomed or planned.

 The role of the counsellor is to offer support and listen and respond to you in a non-judgmental way.
 A counsellor will respect your values, choices and lifestyle.
 Counselling can help you in making important decisions, choices or changes that are right for you.

 Psychotherapy is a long term therapy, clients can see their psychotherapist from a few months to a number of years.
 Psychotherapy benefits you when you have deep rooted problems that have either built up over a number of years or surface as repetitive patterns of behaviour which are being experienced as self destructive.
 It is helpful when people find they are in fixed relationship patterns that are destructive or make them unhappy.
 It is often recommended for with more complex problems such as those who suffer from Personality Disorders or ongoing traumatic experiences in their lives.
 Psychotherapy can be challenging, however, after a period of time it can help you understand your feelings, thoughts and actions more clearly.

 How can Counselling or Psychotherapy help you?